-A: Many mariners may use a rule of thumb that says that slack water (no movement of water in any direction) occurs at high tide and low tide.
-However there are exceptions to the rule, depending on the location.
+A: Many mariners use a general rule that says that slack water (no movement of water in any direction) occurs at high tide and low tide.
+However there are exceptions depending on the location and its currents.

 There are other factors that affect the appearance of slack water: